Navid Nastar, Ph.D., P.E., S.E.

 Viterbi School of Engineering

 Office: KAP 230A

-Dr. Navid Nastar is President of NASTAR GROUP, INC., a consulting civil and structural engineering firm in Southern California, and an Adjunct Assistant Professor in Sonny Astani Department of Civil and Environmental Engineering at the University of Southern California where he teaches classes on analysis and design of structures, earthquake engineering, and mechanical properties of materials and is engaged in related research.
+Dr. Navid Nastar is a Founding Principal at BRANDOW & NASTAR, INC., a consulting structural engineering firm in Southern California, and an Adjunct Assistant Professor in Sonny Astani Department of Civil and Environmental Engineering at the University of Southern California where he teaches classes on analysis and design of structures, earthquake engineering, and mechanical properties of materials and is engaged in related research.
 His research interests include forensic engineering, earthquake engineering, and behavior and design of structures under extreme loads.
 He serves as the faculty advisor for the Earthquake Engineering Research Institute (EERI) - Southern California Earthquake Center (SCEC) Student Chapter at USC.

 Professor Nastar has extensive experience in design and construction of various types of structures including steel, concrete, wood, and masonry buildings.
 He specializes in the field of forensic engineering and failure investigation and has been involved in numerous projects in these areas throughout the United States and internationally.

 Dr. Nastar is the Chair of the Education Committee of the ASCE Technical Council on Forensic Engineering and serves on the editorial board of the ASCE Journal of Performance of Constructed Facilities.
 He is a Registered Professional Engineer - Civil (P.E.) and a Registered Structural Engineer (S.E.) in California.

 · 2008 Ph.D.
 Civil Engineering-Structural Engineering/Earthquake Engineering, USC

 · 2005 M.S.
 Civil Engineering-Structural Engineering, USC

 · 2000 B.S.
 Civil Engineering

 · Registered Structural Engineer (S.E.), State of California